arnalpascal/openstack-kolla-lab/README.md

 # openstack-kolla-lab

-This is a lab of openstack, deploy with kolla-ansible as GitOps.
+This is a lab of openstack victoria, deploy with kolla-ansible.

 ![Openstack cluster deployment](deployment.png)